$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Introduction

 \section{Introduction}

 Identifying different universality classes of quantum phase transitions appearing in low dimensional many-body systems is one of the central topics in condensed matter physics \cite{sachdevQuantumPhaseTransitions2011}.
-Often, one can guess the underlying critical theory by analyzing the symmetry spontaneously broken at the transition.
+Often, one can guess the underlying critical theory by analyzing the symmetry that is spontaneously broken at the transition.
 Let us consider, for example, the transition between an ordered phase with a $\mathbb{Z}_p$ symmetry and a disordered phase.
 Na\"ively, the corresponding transition is expected to belong to the universality class of conformal minimal model with the matching value of $p$, i.e. Ising for $p = 2$, three-state Potts for $p = 3$, Ashkin-Teller for $p = 4$.
-However, if short-range correlations in the disordered phase are incommensurate (IC), with the dominant wave-vector $q$ different from $2\pi/p$, the transition is classified as a commensurate-incommensurate (C-IC) one.
+However, if short-range correlations in the disordered phase are incommensurate (IC), with the dominant wave-vector $q$ different from its commensurate value $2\pi/p$, the transition is classified as a commensurate-incommensurate (C-IC) one.
 Understanding the nature of these C-IC transitions is one of the biggest challenges of modern quantum physics that roots back to the classical study of absorbed monolayers \cite{Schulz_1983,Huse_Fischer_1984,Haldane_phase_1983,Schreiner_experimental_1994}.
-In this case, different sequences of ground-state domains, such as $ABC$ and $ACB$, have different sets of domain walls, and if free energy contributions of various domain walls are not identical, i.e. $AB\neq AC$, one type of sequence becomes energetically favored over the other and induce chiral perturbations \cite{Huse_Fischer_1982}.
+In this case, different sequences of ground-state domains, such as $ABC$ and $ACB$, have different sets of domain walls, and if free energy contributions of various domain walls are not identical, such as $AB\neq AC$, one type of sequence becomes energetically favored over the other and induces chiral perturbations \cite{Huse_Fischer_1982}.
 For $p=2$, if the transition is continuous, one can always expect the transition to be of the Ising type, irregardless of chiral perturbations.
 But for $p>2$ chiral perturbations are (almost always) relevant and drastically change the nature of the transition \cite{Ostlund,huse,Huse_Fischer_1984, Huse_Fischer_1982}.
 For instance, for ordered phases with periodicities $p \geq 5$ the C-IC transition cannot be direct but is a two-step transition with an intermediate floating phase \cite{Huse_Fischer_1984,2019arXiv190802068R}, i.e. an incommensurate Luttinger liquid \cite{Haldane_luttinger_1981}.
-This floating phase is separated from the C ordered phase by a Pokrovsky-Talapov \cite{Pokrovsky_Talapov_1979,Schulz_1983} transition and from the IC disordered phase by the Kosterlitz-Thouless transition \cite{kosterlitzOrderingMetastabilityPhase1973}, with in the latter case exponentially decaying correlations.
+This floating phase is separated from the C ordered phase by a Pokrovsky-Talapov \cite{Pokrovsky_Talapov_1979,Schulz_1983} transition and from the IC disordered phase by the Kosterlitz-Thouless transition \cite{kosterlitzOrderingMetastabilityPhase1973}, with exponentially decaying correlation lengths for the latter.